EPA Particulate Matter Data -- Analyses using Local Control Strategy

 \section{Predicted rather than Observed Measures of SOAs}

 Although actual measurements of SOA components in air samples are apparently not currently feasible, various ``models'' for predicting their presence from measurements of other pollutants have apparently been used since Volkamer et al. (2006).
-The analyses presented in Pye et al. (2021) appear to be based on EPA CMAQ models (2019), but Pye et al. (2021) do not discuss the assumptions or limitations of those models.
+The analyses presented in Pye et al. (2021) appear to be based upon the EPA's \textit{Community Multiscale Air Quality} (CMAQ) System Models, U.S. EPA Office of Research and Development (2019).
+Unfortunately, neither the assumptions nor any limitations of those models are discussed in Pye et al. (2021).

-For example, a potential issue is that CMAQ methods may be loosely based upon Generalized Additive Model (GAM) concepts.
-While Pye et al. (2021) do reference Wood (2003,2004,2022), their introduction states ``We use multiple linear regression...''.
-Since GAMs are a ``composite'' of individual models, some parts could be fit in unspecified ``non-standard'' ways.
-All that we know as outside observers is that their EPA models do a much better job of ``predicting'' CDC measures of Circulatory and Respiratory mortality (raw or age-adjusted) than we would have expected.
-In short, we would much rather have \textit{actual ``observed'' measurements of secondary organic aerosols from validated scientific instruments} to contribute to \textbf{dryad} and analyze here.
+For example, a potential issue is that CMAQ may be loosely based upon \textit{Generalized Additive Model} (GAM) concepts.
+While Pye et al. (2021) do reference Wood (2003, 2004 and 2022), their introduction claims that they use ``multiple linear regression'', a methodology that makes strong and seemingly unrealistic assumptions for observational data.
+Since GAMs are a composite of several individual models, some sub-models could be fit in unspecified ``non-standard'' ways.
+All that we know as outside observers is that these EPA models do a much better job of predicting CDC measures of Circulatory and/or Respiratory mortality (raw or age-adjusted) than we would have expected.
+In short, we would much rather have had \textit{actual observed measurements of secondary organic aerosols from validated scientific instruments} to analyze here ...and to make available to other researchers.